ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Registrar of record for the delegation.

-Uses of "child" and "parent" refer to the relationship between DNS zone operators.
+Uses of "child" and "parent" refer to the relationship between DNS zone operators (see [@RFC7719] and [@I-D.ietf-dnsop-terminology-bis]).
 In this document, unless otherwise noted, the child is the third-party DNS operator and the parent is the Registry.

 Uses of the words "Registrar" or "Registration Entity" in this document may also be applied to Resellers or to Registries that engage in registration